Nebraska Bounty Hunter Guide: Requirements and Steps

 - Be a US citizen or resident alien

-A private detective is defined as a sole proprietor detective who has no other employees; the fees to become a private detective (sole proprietor) is $88 (as of May 2016).
+A private detective is defined as a sole proprietor detective who has no other employees; the fee to become a private detective (sole proprietor) was $88 as of June 2022.
 To become a licensed private detective, you must:

 - Have at least 3,000 hours of investigative experience OR 2,500 hours of investigative experience plus an associate degree in criminal justice, OR 2,000 hours of investigative experience plus a bachelor’s degree in criminal justice